Apex Best Practice: Should You Use Multiple Try-Catch Blocks in One Method?

 Final Thoughts

-blocks isn’t inherently bad—it’s all about context.
+Using multiple try-catch blocks isn’t inherently bad—it’s all about context.
 Use them wisely to make your Apex code more resilient, readable, and reliable.

 Need a reusable pattern for exception-safe bulk processing or async jobs?
 Feel free to ask in the comments or connect with us!